BerserkSpence810/Industrial-Capitalist/README.md

 # IST_MAJOR
-My Software Engineering Major factory automation game built in Python using Arcade where you build and expand industrial production chains from basic coal mining to complex manufacturing.
-Manage resources, research new technologies, and balance pollution with profit.
+My Software Engineering major project "Industrial Capitalist" is a comprehensive factory automation game built in Python using the Arcade library.
+Players build and expand industrial production chains, starting from basic resource extraction like coal mining and advance to complex manufacturing operations while managing a evergrowing pollution.